slep2-0/WindowsRootkit/README.md

 **REQUIRES WINDOWS DRIVER KIT TO BUILD**

+**The features of this project are well documented in comments I have written inside of main.cpp**
 Features:

 1. Hide from the PsLoadedModuleList (basically the list of all loaded drivers in system)